cs1730/csx730-uthread/README.md

 some_func();
 ```

+Please note that in some cases it may be favorable to move the actual function
+call into the `__asm__` block (or even an `__asm__ volatile` block), e.g., using
+the `callq` instruction, in order to prevent the compiler from changing the
+relative order of relevant instructions.
+If the function you intend to run on
+the new stack requires arguments, then you may also need to manually move the
+values into the argument registers before changing the stack pointer.

 ## How to Get the Skeleton Code

 On Nike, execute the following terminal command in order to download the project